corpustalk/relativizer_data_and_r_codes/README.md

 # relativizer_data_and_r_codes

-The repo of the data and R codes for the relativizer project.
+This is the repo that contains the data and R codes for the relativizer project.

+***

 We very much appreciate it if you cite the article below when you use the data and the R codes.